cran/opensensmapr/README.md

 ## Changelog

-This project adheres to semantic versioning, for changes in recent versions please consult [CHANGES.md](CHANGES.md).
+This project adheres to semantic versioning, for changes in recent versions please consult [NEWS.md](NEWS.md).

 ## Contributing & Development

 Contributions are very welcome!
-When submitting a patch, please follow the existing [code style](.lintr), and run `R CMD check --no-vignettes .` on the package.
+When submitting a patch, please follow the existing code stlye, and run `R CMD check --no-vignettes .` on the package.
 Where feasible, also add tests for the added / changed functionality in `tests/testthat`.

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 ### development environment